Do Go On - 397 - Aviator Charles Kingsford Smith

 Well, they did that only a few months later.

-And from Wikipedia again, unable to obtain a formal mail subsidy,
+And from Wikipedia again, unable to obtain a formal mail subsidy, the deepening of the

-a situation that worsened after the crash of VHUMF,
+Great Depression saw revenues fall, a situation that worsened after the crash of VHUMF, Southern

-in the Australian Alps between Sydney and Melbourne
+Cloud, as the name of the plane, in the Australian Alps between Sydney and Melbourne on

+the 21st of March 1931.
 One of their planes crashed, which is never good for business.

-joy flights mostly around New South Wales and offered pilot training services with a
+although it continued to operate joy flights mostly around New South Wales

-fleet of small aircrafts.
+and offered pilot training services with a fleet of small aircrafts.

-Late in 1931, ANA attempted to open an Australia to England airmail service with a special
+Late in 1931, ANA attempted to open an Australia to England airmail service

-After lengthy efforts to interest the Australian government
+after lengthy efforts to interest the Australian government

 in subsidising a regular Australia to UK airmail service failed,

-they went into voluntary liquidation in April of 1933
+they went into voluntary liquidation in April of 1933,

 and its remaining assets were sold off.